krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2024.09.03    - version 2.9.2 =
+* Fix           - The overlay modal should now close as intended when the customer clicks on the return to store button.

 = 2024.07.02    - version 2.9.1 =
 * Fix           - Fixed missing payment gateway icons.
 * Fix           - Escape redirect URLs for redirect and overlay checkout flow.